 The 555 rule can help you get the rest and recovery your body needs to heal from birth.
-But what is it, and how can it support you?
+But what are the 555 rule postpartum guidelines, and how can it support you?
 Keep reading to learn more.

 What is the 555 rule for postpartum?